 § 5 Number of shares

-The number of shares shall be not less than four hundred million (400,000,000) and not more than eight hundred million (800,000,000).
+The number of shares shall be no less than one billion six hundred million (1,600,000,000) and no more than three billion two hundred million (3,200,000,000).

 § 6 Share classes and shareholder’s right where the company resolves to increase the share capital